 Why a certified letter?
 There is an old saying.
 “Nobody ever says I love you with a certified letter.”
 In other words, the recipient knows this is an important message and that it is in no way trivial.
 Especially if he or she has to personally sign for it because the card was mailed with the restricted service.

-With return receipt, Mary will have proof that Jennifer personally received the message, which will be memorable and there will be no chance of an “I never got it, it must have been lost in the mail” excuse.
+With return receipt, Mary will have proof that Ruth personally received the message, which will be memorable and there will be no chance of an “I never got it, it must have been lost in the mail” excuse.

-Sample Letter to Jennifer
+Sample Letter to Ruth

-My Dearest Daughter Jennifer:
+My Dearest Daughter Ruth: